FunnyWolf/Viper/docs/en/module/Persistence_AccountManipulation_Windows.md

-# Adding Local Accounts/Domain Accounts in Windows
+# Add Local/Domain Account in Windows

-Add users to a local computer or domain through the Windows API.
+Add users to local computer or domain through Windows API.

-# Note
+## Note

-When filling in the user group, note that the Session must have the operation permission for this user group.
-When adding a domain user, note that the user to which the Session belongs must be in the domain and have the operation permission for the corresponding user group.
+When filling in user groups, ensure that the Session has the necessary permissions to operate on that user group.
+When adding domain users, ensure that the Session's user is in the domain and has the corresponding user group operation permissions.

 ## Operation Method

-- Obtain the Session
++ Get Session
-- Fill in the parameters
++ Fill in parameters

 ![](img/Persistence_AccountManipulation_Windows/1.webp)

-- Run the module
++ Run module

 ![](img/Persistence_AccountManipulation_Windows/2.webp)